 We offer seminars, classes, and mentorship for the student community at Princeton University.
 We also offer international courses in cooperation with our international partners.
 Our work also takes us into the community to offer opportunities to speak to various constituencies including Princeton alumni, scholars, and marketplace and corporate leaders.

-Business Ethics AND Modern Religious Thought (Succeeding without Selling Your Soul)
+Professional Responsibility & Ethics (Succeeding without Selling Your Soul)

-The course objective is to learn basic ethical theory and develop practical tools for business ethics, with particular attention throughout the course to the integrative role of religion in ethical formation, frameworks, and decision-making.
-This will be applied to contemporary ethical dilemmas faced in organizational life (in both for-profit and non- profit entities), drawing on real-time news stories and visiting CEOs.
+The course objective is to learn basic ethical theory and develop practical tools for workplace ethics, including the potential role of religion in ethical frameworks and decision-making in workplaces that are increasingly religiously diverse.
+These tools will be applied to contemporary ethical dilemmas faced in organizational life (in both for-profit and non-profit entities), drawing on real-time news stories and visiting CEOs.

-The presupposition of the course is that ancient religious traditions and wisdom literature, whether conscious or not, often shape and inform one’s conception of business ethics, leadership, and commercial life.
-Students will be exposed to the ethical resources of religious traditions (with particular attention to the three Abrahamic traditions of Judaism, Christianity, and Islam), as well as the possible conflicts and other issues that may arise as a result of religious thought applied to contemporary ethical situations.
+The presupposition of the course is that traditions within ethics and ancient wisdom literature, whether conscious or not, often shape and inform one’s conception of workplace ethics, professional behavior, and leadership.
+Students will be exposed to the predominant streams of ethical thought and the ethical resources of religious traditions (with focus on the three Abrahamic traditions of Judaism, Christianity, and Islam in a model that can be applied to any religious tradition) and identify an ethical framework and ethical tools they can use going forward in their respective fields.

 Dietrich Bonhoeffer’s Life, Theology, and Ethics: A Legacy for our Times?